How to Survey Your Players (And What to Do With the Answers)

 Players Feel Heard

 Asking for opinions shows you value them.
-Even if you can’t implement every suggestion, asking changes the dynamic.
+Even if you cannot implement every suggestion, asking changes the dynamic.

 Early Warning System